Deniz-Eren/dev-can-linux/README.md

 back messages (unless they have their filters configured to mask them).

+## Note about MIDs

+Message IDs or MIDs are slightly different on QNX compared to Linux.
+The form of the ID depends on whether or not the driver is using extended MIDs:

+- In standard 11-bit MIDs, bits 18–28 define the MID.
+- In extended 29-bit MIDs, bits 0–28 define the MID.

 ## Check Supported Hardware

 Run with '-i' option to check what hardware is supported: